arceryz/raylib-gpu-particles/README.md

 On a simple laptop (MSI Katana) you can draw 2 million particles per frame at 60 fps.
 The particles are rendered as triangles with direction and magnitude.

+The code is **Highly** documented, you will absolutely understand!
+It uses Raylib, rlgl (lower level Raylib) and Raygui.
+You can learn GPU Instancing, particle billboarding and rotating to movement and compute shaders all in Raylib!

+*You can get `raygui` [here](https://github.com/raysan5/raygui/blob/master/src/raygui.h)*

 ---

 Features: